billyean/gorilla/README.md

-# Gorrila - Go GRPC Service
+# Gorilla - Go GRPC Service
-Gorrila is a GRPC service that implemented by GoLang.
+Gorilla is a GRPC service that implemented by GoLang.
 Current implementation is simply do some expereiements

 * [x] Greeting Service
 * [x] Calculator Service